 Directors and their associates (including directors of any of its material subsidiaries) and the Company Secretary & Group Governance Officer may only trade with prior written approval from the Chairman.
 Such approval is sought and coordinated through the office of the Company Secretary & Group Governance Officer.
 An announcement of all directors' share dealings is published in compliance with the JSE Listings Requirements.

-Please refer to the further reporting on our social & relationship capital on pages 58 to 62 of our Integrated Report in respect of how we ensure integrity.
+Please refer to the further reporting on our social and relationship capital on pages 76 to 81 of our Integrated Report as to how we ensure integrity.

 Human rights and labour practices